Are you mindful as a leader? Do you know what it means to practice mindfulness at work?

 Got Mindfulness?

 There are a lot of important skills that leaders should seek to have: self-awareness, empathy, and optimism being just a few.
-Mindfulness helps you develop all three of those qualities as well as boost your emotional intelligence (EQ).
+Mindfulness at work helps you develop all three of those qualities as well as boost your emotional intelligence (EQ).

 - 63% of employees surveyed said they wasted time avoiding the low EQ leader